argoproj/argo-cd/docs/operator-manual/notifications/services/teams.md

 ### summary field

-You can set a summary of the message that will be shown on Notifcation & Activity Feed
+You can set a summary of the message that will be shown on Notification & Activity Feed

 ![](https://user-images.githubusercontent.com/6957724/116587921-84c4d480-a94d-11eb-9da4-f365151a12e7.jpg)